Initial analysis of the impact of the Ukrainian power grid synchronization with Continental Europe: Conclusion

+Above all, let us emphasize the achievement performed by the ENTSO-E as well as the Ukrainian and Moldovan TSOs in synchronizing these three grids at such short notice and in such short time without causing any major disturbances.
 It remains an open question how the synchronization of the Moldovan-Ukrainian power grid to the Continental European one will affect the long-term properties of the now synchronized area and whether the Russian invasion of Ukraine will lead to an accelerated synchronization of the Baltic power grids to the Continental European one.
+Another open question is how the very recent (October 2022) Russian attacks on the Ukrainian power system, affect the frequency statistics of Figs.~\ref{fig:1}--\ref{fig:fig3_pca_results}.